PTSD Treatment with EMDR Psychotherapy

 People who remain conscious throughout the experience are more vulnerable to PTSD because of the horrific memories etched on the mind, whereas those who lose consciousness or suffer head injury are often protected.

 Your personal history can make you more prone to PTSD.
 If a traumatic event triggers memories of an earlier distressing experience (which may not always be consciously remembered but stored in the body-mind), the effect may be much worse.
-Similarly, if you are already going through emotional problems, you are also much more vulnerable.
+Similarly, if you are already going through emotional problems, you are much more vulnerable.

 Guilt feelings & Survivor guilt

 Sometimes survivors of trauma feel guilty, as though they were responsible for the event, or could have done more to save themselves or others.
-Understanding post-traumatic stress disorder studies showed that those who blamed themselves in some way for the outcome of the disaster were more at risk of severe and long-term distress.
+Post-traumatic stress disorder studies showed that those who blamed themselves in some way for the outcome of the disaster were more at risk of severe and long-term distress.

 How can I cope after a traumatic event?• After a traumatic event, people often feel numb, dazed and disorientated.
 Talking about what has happened to them may be the last thing they want to do.
 Many survivors have said that what they found most useful, to begin with, was practical advice, followed by information and support with day-to-day tasks.